wangbo-zhao/2021CVPR-WSVSOD/README.md

 ## Evaluation
-We borrow the evaluation code from [DAVSOD](https://github.com/DengPingFan/DAVSOD).
+We borrow the evaluation code from [DAVSOD](https://github.com/DengPingFan/DAVSOD), which is based on MATLAB.

 ## Acknowledgement